 It is intended for youth with a disability, ages six to 14, who are interested in science, technology, engineering and/or math (STEM).
 Participants must be able to safely and successfully participate in a structured two-hour large group program.
 Participants must have an accessible computer and/or a speech-generating device.
 No experience required.

-- Participants must be interested and able to safely and successfully participate in a structured 2-hour large group program.
+Participants must be able to safely and successfully participate in a structured 2-hour large group program.

 A family may be required to provide their own 1:1 support before their spot is confirmed.

 Participants must have identified a way of accessing a computer and/or speech generating device prior to the program start date.
 This may require an appointment with our Assistive Technology Specialist.

 If you have any questions regarding any elements of the program eligibility, please contact Lindsey White (TRS): firstname.lastname@example.org

 Program cancellations must be received at least one week before the program start date to receive a refund.
 For cancellations received less than one week prior to the start date, the full cost will be charged.